jhellingman/tei2html/README.md

 If you need modifications, extensions of these scripts, or need to have other TEI/XML/XSLT related work done, please be in touch with me on how I can help (at a fee).

+## Directories

+  * samples: contains a number of sample files (of books posted to Project Gutenberg).
+  * sandbox: contains experimental code.
+  * schemas: contains schema definition for a number of supplementary XML formats.
+  * style: contains CSS stylesheets, used by the generated HTML and ePub results.
+  * test: contains a test TEI file, complete with the generated output in XML, HTML and ePub format.
+This is used to verify the correct transformation; contains a large number of samples of use, and serves as a regression test when refactoring the XSLT transforms.
+  * tools: contains perl scripts that can be used to apply the transforms; also includes a number of perl scripts that can be used while preparing TEI files.

 ## External Links

   * [TEI tools](http://www.tei-c.org/Tools/)